imryche/emacs.d/README.md

 ```

 ## Install dependencies
-Ripgrep for blazingly fast recursive search in a directory.
+Ripgrep for blazingly fast recursive search in a directory:
 ```bash
 $ brew install ripgrep
 ```

 Coreutils for GNU like utilities.
-This config uses `gls` with `--group-directories-first` as directory program for `dired`.
+This config uses `gls` with `--group-directories-first` as directory program for `dired`:
 ```bash
 $ brew install coreutils
 ```

-# Installation
-To install, you have to clone this repo to `~/.emacs.d`:
+## Install configuration
+Clone this repo to `~/.emacs.d` directory.
+Launch Emacs and wait for several minutes:
 ```bash
 git clone https://github.com/imryche/emacs.d ~/.emacs.d
 ```

+## Prepare keyboard
+Configure your keyboard so your `Caps Lock` is `Right Ctrl`.
+Go to System Preferences -> Keyboard -> Modifier Keys.